Free motion Machine Embroidery

 A saying in my place translates – where you fall that is your heaven – yes I try to make do with what I have happily.
 You only need a straight stitching sewing machine for this wonderful ‘drawing with thread’ freehand machine embroidery – with a feed dog cover or drop feed capacity.

 The advantages of this embroidery are many.
-I loved to paint earlier ( till I ran out of surfaces to paint and turned to fabric to satisfy my creativity.
-By the way, checkout the post on How to paint on fabric) and feels that this embroidery is almost like painting.
+I loved to paint earlier (till I ran out of surfaces to paint and turned to fabric to satisfy my creativity.
+By the way, check out the post on How to paint on fabric) and feels that this embroidery is almost like a painting.

 Free motion embroidery can be done by all with some practice, unlike painting for which a minimum skill is needed for a perfect look.
 Your creativity can be exercised to the maximum; machine embroidery fills a big design in no time unlike hand embroidery – no need to spend countless hours and days for the design to complete.

 With Free motion embroidery, you feel like a child in a playground doing exactly as you want.
 That is what the name of the embroidery all about – Free – you move around freely the way you want to.